openedx/edx-platform/docs/en_us/course_authors/source/building_course/creating_new_course.rst

 ************************
 Edit Your Course
 ************************

-When you create a new course, the course opens in Studio automatically and you can begin editing.
+After you create a course, the course opens in Studio automatically and you can begin editing.

-If you come back to Studio later, your courses are listed on the Studio **My Courses** dashboard page.
+When you return to Studio later, the Studio **My Courses** dashboard page lists the courses that you create along with any courses for which you have course staff privileges.

  .. image:: ../Images/open_course.png
   :alt: Image of the course on the Studio dashboard

-To open the course, click the course name.
-You go to the Course Outline.
+To open a course, click the course name.
+The Studio **Course Outline** page appears.

 .. _Use the Course Checklist: